-While 10 Gigabit Ethernet (10 GbE) offers substantially greater bandwidth than its Gigabit Ethernet predecessor, many IT shops won't be able to make a solid case
+While 10 Gigabit Ethernet (10 GbE) offers substantially greater bandwidth than its Gigabit Ethernet predecessor, many IT shops won't be able to make a solid case for it just yet.
+At its current price, 10 GbE is expensive enough to require a discussion around cost justification.
+In many cases, cheaper Gigabit Ethernet technology may still be adequate to meet the needs of a company's block-based iSCSI storage or file-based NAS storage.

 Two of the more common 10 GbE drivers are the desire to run more virtual machines (VMs) per server and to consolidate data centers.
 Large hosting companies and scale-out NAS users also may see a need for the extra bandwidth for Web 2.0 or video-streaming applications.